Tutorial: Web Testing (JavaScript)¶

 If this is your first time using Rapise on this computer, you may see the following dialog box:

 If you see this, it means that Rapise is trying to connect to a SpiraTest server.
-SpiraTest is our web based test management system.
+SpiraTest is our web-based test management system.
 It is a powerful tool that can store your Rapise tests and deploy them onto remote machines for automated regression testing.
-However, for now just click on the Cancel
+However, for now, simply click the Cancel

-Now enter the name of your new test ‘Web Testing 1’, and click Web.
-Since you chose a web test, you will now need to choose the initial web browser profile (don’t worry you can easily change it later):
+as the name of your new test, and click Web.
+Since you chose a web test, you will now need to choose the initial web browser profile (don't worry; you can easily change it later):

 Choose Selenium - Chrome from the list of options.

-Next you will be asked if you want to create your tests using the scriptless Rapise Visual Language (RVL) technology or using JavaScript.
-For this example we will use the JavaScript approach.
-If you’re interested in creating the test using RVL instead, please refer to the section - Tutorial: Web Testing (RVL).
+Next, you will be asked whether you want to create your tests using the scriptless Rapise Visual Language (RVL) technology or JavaScript.
+For this example, we will use the JavaScript approach.
+If you're interested in creating the test using RVL instead, please refer to Tutorial: Web Testing (RVL).

-Rapise will create the new test and you will see the main function of the test:
+Rapise will create the new test, and you will see its main function:

 You are now ready to record your first test.